As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 Search engine optimization (SEO) is crucial in determining your brand’s presence on Google.
 Google is the most visited website in the world.
-It sees 70,000 searches per second, and yet more than 90% of people conducting those searches won’t ever make it past the first page of search results (SERPs.)
+It sees around 100,000 searches per second, and yet more than 90% of people conducting those searches won’t ever make it past the first page of search results (SERPs.)
 So as a business owner, you want to make sure you’re covering all angles when it comes to your digital marketing strategy, which includes optimizing your web content.
 Social media marketing and paid search marketing are helpful too, but SEO can continue to drive organic traffic to your website time and time again, long after the original content has been created.

 Why You Need SEO For Your Website